giorgishelia12/Georgian-Rhyme-Gen/README.md

 To run the App simply just "npm install" to install dependencies, then Run "node index.js" (if you want change the port in the code its right there)

+!!disclaimer!!
+"ritmiskona.ge" is not my project, its just a site that i was inspired from.